Bhubaneswar railway station

-Bhubaneswar Railway Station (BBS) serves Bhubaneswar, the capital of the Indian state of Odisha and it is the headquarters of the East Coast Railway zone of the Indian Railways.
+Bhubaneswar Railway Station (station code BBS) serves Bhubaneswar, the capital of the Indian state of Odisha.
+The headquarters of the East Coast Railway zone of the Indian Railways is located in Bhubaneswar.
 It comes under (NSG2) railway stations category of India.

 History

 During the period 1893 to 1896, 800 miles of East Coast State Railway was built and opened to traffic.
 It necessitated construction of some of the largest bridges across rivers like Brahmani, Kathajodi, Kuakhai and Birupa.

 Those days Cuttack was the capital of Orissa and Bhubaneswar was a village, a tehsil under Puri district.
 Since it was a tehsil a station was built.
 Later when Bhubaneswar became state capital in 1970, the previously existing station was improved.
 In 2001 it was electrified and platform no. 3 & 4 were opened.

 Major trains

-The train which originates from Bhubaneswar are :
+Major trains available from Bhubaneswar are as follows: